Package org.webpki.cbor

 access to individual CBOR objects of the structure.

-That is, this implementation performs strict type checking.
+This implementation performs strict type checking.

 However, you typically also want to verify